Installing ProcessMaker

 Overview

-Install the open-source ProcessMaker Platform using and .
+Install the open-source ProcessMaker Platform using Docker Desktop and Docker Compose.
 Before proceeding with the installation process, it is essential to have a basic understanding of Linux commands.
 Familiarity with common command-line operations such as navigating directories, executing commands, and editing files will greatly facilitate the installation process and troubleshooting.

 Requirements